-- Lock the slide to the rear by pushing the slide stop lever upwards while pulling the slide back and allowing it to go forward slightly to be held rearward by the slide stop lever. - Look into the chamber and down through the magazine well.
-Verify that no ammunition remains in the pistol. - Pull the slide to the rear and release it or depress the slide stop lever to allow the slide to move forward. - Point the muzzle in a safe direction.
+Point the pistol in a safe direction.
 Make sure your finger is off the trigger, and the trigger is in the "at rest" or forward position.
 Depress the magazine release, and remove the magazine.
-With the muzzle still pointing in a safe direction, and with your finger off the trigger and outside the trigger guard, grasp the serrated sides of the slide from the rear with the thumb and fingers, and briskly draw the slide fully rearward in order to extract any cartridge from the barrel chamber and clear it from the pistol.
+(Figure 10) With the barrel still pointing in a safe direction, and with your finger off the trigger and outside the trigger guard, grasp the serrated sides of the slide from the rear with the thumb and fingers while holding the firearm in an upright position, and briskly draw the slide fully rearward in order to extract any cartridge from the barrel chamber and clear it from the pistol.